quiquegurdiel/SpinCo/README.md

 "Beyond the ground truth.
 XGBoost by-sample model applied to the problem of sleep spindle event detection.
 E. Gurdiel, J. Gómez-Pilar and Roberto Hornero.
 (To Be Published)"

 ### Disclaimer:
 This is research code, is distributed with no guaranty.
+No model is shared in this repository.
+This repository is not designed to be used in a production environment.
+The intention is to facilitate the actual code used in the research, not a ready-to-use product.

 For any doubt regarding funcionality contact quiquegurdiel (at) gmail.com.

 You should manage the dependencies by yourself, pip install [library name] should be enough for all libraries, check the imports at the begining of the notebooks.

-Using virtual environmets is higly recommended (always).
+Using virtual environmets is higly recommended.